bobheadxi/bobheadxi.github.io/_posts/2020-4-26-ubclaunchpad-dot-com.md

 <p align="center">
   <i style="font-size:90%;">Effortless dive into a project for more details with the new website's modal-based projects showcase</i>
 </p>

-I also wrote a blog post when the new website launched, [*Introducing the New UBC Launch Pad Website*](https://medium.com/ubc-launch-pad-software-engineering-blog/introducing-the-new-launch-pad-website-42175181d644), that goes over our initial implementation in more detail.

 Check out my pull requests in more detail [on GitHub](https://github.com/ubclaunchpad/ubclaunchpad.com/pulls?q=is%3Apr+author%3Abobheadxi+is%3Aclosed), and see the website [live at `ubclaunchpad.com`](https://ubclaunchpad.com)!